abishekgiri/vlm-failure-modes/paper/vlm_failure_modes_paper.md

-# Perturbation-Induced Confidence Bias in Vision–Language Models
+# The Confidence Trap: Perturbation-Induced Miscalibration in Vision–Language Models

+**Abishek Kumar Giri**
+**Northeastern University**

 **Abstract**
 Vision-Language Models (VLMs) are increasingly deployed in safety-critical domains, requiring robust uncertainty estimation.
 This study investigates the calibration of LLaVA-1.5-7B under adversarial visual perturbations.
 Contrary to the expectation that visual degradation should increase model uncertainty, we identify a counter-intuitive failure mode: the "Confidence Trap."
 Our experiments reveal that moderate adversarial noise ($\epsilon=0.3$) consistently reduces the entropy of the model's output distribution (Mean $\Delta \approx -0.028$), indicating systematic overconfidence in the presence of corrupted inputs.
-This finding challenges the reliability of entropy-based uncertainty measures in multimodal systems.
+This finding challenges the reliability of entropy-based uncertainty measures as safety signals in multimodal systems.

 ---